SzymonNowakowski/DMRnet/README.md

 - `C=levels(Xtr)` is a set of factor levels in original data that `Xtr` originates from, but it is still assigned to `Xtr` via the `levels()` function.
 As a rule, when taking subsets, `R` does not eliminate redundant factors, so let us note that `C` is a superset of `A`.

 There are 4 classes of problems:

 1. `C` is a strict superset of `A`.

-   Then if treated naively, `DMRnet(...)` when constructing a model would throw an error, because we would end up with `NaN` values in a column dedicated to this superfluous factor level (to be exact, it would happen when a columns gets normalized).
+   Then, if treated naively, `DMRnet(...)` when constructing a model would throw an error, because we would end up with `NaN` values in a column dedicated to this superfluous factor level (to be exact, it would happen when columns get normalized).

-   The solution to that is very simple.
+   The solution to that is straightforward.
 Before the model gets constructed in `DMRnet` we recalculate the factor level set, `C_new`.
 Then `C_new=A`.

    **SOLVED**

-2. `B` does not contain a level(s) present in `A`.
+1. `B` does not contain a level(s) present in `A`.

    (sample case: we did sample to `Xtr` the single Dutch national from the [Insurance data set](https://www.kaggle.com/c/prudential-life-insurance-assessment/data), and he is not present in `Xte`, because there is only one instance of Dutch national in the whole Insurance data set).
    As a result `predict(...)` would throw an error, because expanded model-matrix dimensions would be conflicting.

-   The solution is simple here, too: in constructing a model make a note about true `A` set (it is stored in `levels.listed` variable in a model) and then in `predict(...)` assign the levels of `Xte` to be equal to `A`.
+   The solution is simple here, too: in constructing a model make a note about the true `A` set (technically, it gets stored into `levels.listed` variable in a model) and then in `predict(...)` assign the levels of `Xte` to be equal to `A`.
 Only then create the model-matrix.

    **SOLVED**

-3. `B` contains a factor level(s) not present in `A`, AND we are doing CV, so we have access to `Xtr`.
+1. `B` contains a factor level(s) not present in `A`, AND we are doing CV, so we have access to `Xtr`.

    The solution is to remove the rows with levels that are going to cause problems later in `predict(...)` from `Xte` before the prediction.
    The other solution would be to predict using unknown.factor.levels="NA" flag and then eliminate the `NAs` from comparisons (this solution is NOT used at present)

    **SOLVED**

-4. `B` contains a factor level(s) not present in `A`, AND we are NOT doing CV, so we have no access to `Xtr`.
+1. `B` contains a factor level(s) not present in `A`, AND we are NOT doing CV, so we have no access to `Xtr`.

    This case is problematic because this situation gets identified too late - we are already in `predict(...)`.
-   At this point, only the model created by `DMRnet(...)` function and passed to `predict(...)` is known.
+   At this point, only the model created by `DMRnet(...)` function (which got passed into `predict(...)` function) is known.
    We cannot perform inference and we cannot perform any imputation for the problematic data point, either (we don't know `Xtr` and have no access to it).

    All that remains is to throw an error (when `unknown.factor.levels="error"`, the default) OR eliminate the problematic rows, predict, and then replenish the result with `NAs` in place of problematic values (when `unknown.factor.levels="NA"`).

-   And this solution is not fully satisfactory, thus this case remains **PROBLEMATIC**.
+   None of this solutions is fully satisfactory, thus this case remains **PROBLEMATIC**.

 ### Stability improvements

 Generally speaking, matrix rank in real world scenarios is more a numerical concept than a mathematical concept and its value may differ depending on a threshold.
 Thus various kinds of problems result from data matrices close to singular:
 1. The pivots were added in SOSnet for gaussian families and as a consequence a non-full rank data matrix was handled correctly to some extent (see the next point).